Last Updated on

 No reservations are needed to enter Star Wars: Galaxy’s Edge!
 Guests will begin using a virtual queue to enter Star Wars: Galaxy’s Edge which will be accessed via the Disney Parks app.
 There will be a dedicated module on the main page titled “Star Wars: Galaxy’s Edge- Status and Access”.

 Once guests sign up to gain access, they will be assigned a ‘boarding group” to visit the land.
 Your boarding group assignment is attached to your park ticket electronically.
 You will receive a push notification when it is your boarding group’s turn to enter the land.

 If you are not electronically inclined, there will be some locations within Disneyland Park that you can visit to be assigned a boarding group.There will be signs in the park that show boarding group status updates.

-Due to their tremendous popularity and limited capacity, beginning June 24, 2019, reservations will be required to enter Oga’s Cantina and Savi’s Workshop.
+Due to their tremendous popularity and limited capacity, reservations are required to enter Oga’s Cantina and Savi’s Workshop.
 You can book your reservation beginning at 7am on the day of your visit with a valid credit card.
 If you have a reservation to enter Oga’s or Savi’s, you will not need to join a boarding group to enter the land.
 You will need to “participate” in the experience (aka: buy a drink or light saber).